Deirdre24/my-projects/README.md

 # my-projects

 motivated to move forward and succeed

+i hope i do exceptionally well in this course

+i just created my first scratch project too